Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Wavell Heights has a median taxpayer income of $63,874 and an average income of $80,479, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are significantly higher than those for Greater Brisbane, which has a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since the financial year 2023, estimated incomes as of September 2025 would be approximately $70,204 (median) and $88,454 (average).
-Census data shows that household, family, and personal incomes in Wavell Heights all rank highly nationally, between the 88th and 92nd percentiles.
-The income brackets indicate that the predominant cohort consists of 3,076 people, or 27.6% of locals, earning between $1,500 and $2,999 per week, similar to the regional average of 33.3%.
-Economic strength is evident with 43.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing expenses account for 13.8% of income, while strong earnings place residents in the 93rd percentile for disposable income.
+The suburb of Wavell Heights has a median taxpayer income of $63,874 and an average income of $80,479 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, these figures are extremely high, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $70,204 (median) and $88,454 (average) as of September 2025.
+Census data reveals that household, family and personal incomes all rank highly in Wavell Heights, between the 88th and 92nd percentiles nationally.
+Income brackets indicate that 27.6% of locals (3,076 people) fall within the $1,500 - $2,999 category, mirroring the region where 33.3% occupy this bracket.
+Economic strength is evident through 43.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 13.8% of income while strong earnings rank residents within the 93rd percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income